james-gould/azure-keyvault-emulator/docs/CONFIG.md

 No. You only need to do this once, unless you uninstall and delete the certificates.
 If you remove them from your local machine you will need to repeat this process **once**, and then never again.
 Unless you remove them from your local machine... you get the idea.

-> I can't elevate my machine to `Administrator` or manually install `SSL` certificates.
-What now?

-You will unfortunately be unable to use the Azure Key Vault Emulator with the Azure Client SDK.

-You can still use the container's REST API providing you disable SSL validation, which mimics the real [Azure Key Vault REST API](https://learn.microsoft.com/en-us/rest/api/keyvault/).

 > Is this required?
 Can we just use `HTTP`?

 Yes, it's required, and unfortunately we can't use HTTP.
 The Azure Client SDK enforces `HTTPS` (and thus SSL certificates) when checking the `vaultUri`.
 Without the certificates installed as trusted the connections from the SDK into the Emulator will timeout and throw an exception due to `UntrustedRoot`.